 |Before end of two weeks of classes (15% of class time 1)||60%|

 |Before end of three weeks of classes (20% of class time 1)||40%|

+Refund for summer sessions, special sessions and all irregularly scheduled sessions and courses is determined by the percentage of class time elapsed.
 The College recognizes that students may have to officially withdraw from class(es) because of a call to active military duty (appropriately certified), a disabling injury or serious illness (must be certified by a physician), a life-changing event over which they have no control (must be documented by an appropriate third party), or an administrative reason (must have a staff member provide written explanation to support the request).
+This form is located in delaGATE in the Withdrawal & Refund Information section under Student Accounts.
 Upon receipt of the withdrawal form and documentation, the request will be reviewed and may take 4-6 weeks for a decision.
 The request may be made within the term or no later than 30 days following the term.